A few months passed since my last post – so it's about time for new one! 💡

 The nasty part: Compilation

-The following script does the trick, although you'll probably want to adjust it to your environment and needs…
+The following script does the trick, although you'll probably want to adjust it to the build environment, the Wireshark version and your needs…

 (It assumes to be run from the directory, where the plugin tarball is located.)

 #!/bin/bash -ex rm -rf wireshark svn co http://anonsvn.wireshark.org/wireshark/trunk wireshark mkdir wireshark/plugins/sap tar -C wireshark/plugins/sap -xzf sap-wireshark-plugin-0.1.3.tar.gz cd wireshark ./autogen.sh patch -p0 < plugins/sap/wireshark.patch test -x /usr/bin/python2 && export PYTHON=/usr/bin/python2 ./configure --prefix="$PWD" --disable-warnings-as-errors make make install bin/wireshark

 This time I'd like to present a hot new SAP feature to you: Security policies!